Skip to main content

 For React Native cli you can use this template

-npx react-native init MyApp --template react-native-template-storybook
+npx @react-native-community/cli init MyApp --template react-native-template-storybook

 Starter projects